ACTI Course (6 weeks)

 One of the biggest factors in premature departure from the field is the fact that most people do not know how to properly handle conflict.
 Some people are not even aware that there may be better ways of handling conflict than what they are used to doing.
 Even a one-day discussion of the various options will help the missionary to face conflict with grace and a focus on God’s glory.

-6) Church Planting Strategies
+6) Church Planting Strategies & Masterplan Development

 Both church planters and tentmakers should know their role in church planting in a cross-cultural setting.
 There are many types of church planting strategies and an understanding of what the Lord is presently doing around the world will help missionaries to use the appropriate strategies to reach a wider group.
+Trainees will draw up a masterplan based on their research and understanding on the people group whom they are reaching.

 7) Life & Discipline of a Missionary